elvinafahlgren/TDA552/README.md

-# TDA552
+# OOP and design
-First course in object oreiented design.
+First course in objectoriented programming and design.